huggingface/blog/stable_diffusion_jax.md

 ```

 JAX code can be compiled to an efficient representation that runs very fast.
-However, we need to ensure that all inputs have the same shape in subsequent calls; otherwise, JAX will have to compile the code again and we wouldn't be able to take advantage of the optimized speed.
+However, we need to ensure that all inputs have the same shape in subsequent calls; otherwise, JAX will have to recompile the code, and we wouldn't be able to take advantage of the optimized speed.

 The Flax pipeline can compile the code for us if we pass `jit = True` as an argument.
 It will also ensure that the model runs in parallel in the 8 available devices.